loflet/code-wizard-openai/README.md

-# Code Generator OpenAI
+# Code Wizard OpenAI

 ## Overview

-Code Generator OpenAI is a VS Code extension that leverages Azure OpenAI's GPT-4 API to generate code based on user-provided descriptions.
+Code Wizard OpenAI is a VS Code extension that leverages Azure OpenAI's GPT-4 API to generate code based on user-provided descriptions.
 This extension aims to assist developers by generating code snippets that can be easily integrated into their projects.

 ## Features